Picturing general quantum subsystems: Correspondence between diagrammatic and algebraic semi-causality definitions

 \section{Correspondence between diagrammatic and algebraic semi-causality definitions}

-Let us prove, in this last appendix, that for each of the Heisenberg and the Schrödinger semi-causality, the algebraic definition and the diagrammatic one are actually equivalent.
+We prove in this appendix, that for each of the Heisenberg and the Schrödinger semi-causality, the algebraic definition and the diagrammatic one are actually equivalent.
 We begin by the Heisenberg semi-causality of which we remind the definition.

 \begin{definition}[Heisenberg semi-causality] We say that a unitary $U: \ch \rightarrow \ck$ is {\em Heisenberg semi-causal} from $\mathcal{A} \subseteq \cl(\ch)$ to $\mathcal{B} \subseteq \cl(\ck)$ if